chec/commerce.js/docs/01_Products.md

 ## List products

 One of the first things you will want to do when using Commerce.js is list your products in order to make a product catalog page.
 The `list()` method uses `GET v1/products` to return a list of product details for the current merchant.
-You may filter this by the optional query parameters listed below.\
+You may filter this by the optional query parameters listed in the [API](/docs/api/?shell#list-all-products).\
 \
 **Example request using Commerce.js**: